martinmeyer489/IDACasestudy/README.md

+# Data Analysis and visualization with R

-Universtiy Data Science Project by Christian Bilgic and Martin Meyer
+Data Science Projectby Christian Bilgic and Martin Meyer